saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/operations/alertmanager/config/index.md

 If the Git repository containing the Alertmanager configurations is private, you must configure the secrets first.
 Currently, the following Auth types are supported.

 <p class="message--important"><strong>IMPORTANT: </strong>If the Git repository contains submodules, all the submodules must use the same Auth type as what is used for the repository.
-For example, if HTTP Auth is configured for the Git repository, all of the submodules in the repository's <code>.gitmodules</code> file must use the <code>https</code> URL scheme.</p>
+For example, if HTTP Auth is configured for the Git repository, all of the submodules in the repository's `.gitmodules` file must use the `https` URL scheme.</p>

 ### HTTP Auth